-Some accidents were caused by carelessness, as was the case in the first story that occurred in July of 1843.
-Apparently, a sawyer who lived in Bretforton, near Evesham, took a poisonous snake in his right hand, and as he was carelessly shifting it to his left hand, the snake attacked, biting him on the back of his right hand.
+Some Victorian accidents were caused by carelessness, as was the case in the first story that occurred in July of 1843.
+Apparently, a sawyer who lived in Bretforton, near Evesham, took a poisonous snake in his right hand, and as he was thoughtlessly shifting it to his left hand, the snake attacked, biting him on the back of his right hand.
 The bitten man declared he felt instant pain and thought immediately about reaching Evesham to get medical attention but was unable to do so because of “the instant effects of the poison.”
 Fortunately, others who were present were able to convey the bitten man to Evesham, where he found help and where he recovered.

 Although several people were reputedly thrown to the ground during the storm, luckily the damage was contained to buildings.
 Among the most damaged buildings was the local Cathedral: The steeple suffered severe damage, a huge crack was discovered in the Cathedral’s massive six-foot thick wall, and all the windows on the north-east side of the building were broken out.

-One other unfortunate accident also proved fatal.
+Another unfortunate accident in 1843 also proved fatal.
 In this case it involved two young children — a 12-year-old girl and her 18-month old brother.
-The children were unsupervised and strayed into the Hillsborough Distillery and while there went to investigate a large vat that contained a boiling wash.
-Unfortunately, the 12-year-old somehow lost her balance and when she fell she pulled her brother with her, so that both children ended up in the boiling wash.
+The children, said to belong to Campbell Adair, were unsupervised and strayed into the Hillsborough Distillery and while there went to investigate a large vat that contained a boiling wash.
+Unfortunately, the 12-year-old somehow lost her balance and when she fell, she pulled her brother with her, so that both children ended up in the boiling wash.
 Although they were immediately removed by a worker, both children died.
-The newspaper that reported the incident also noted, “This should be an awful warning to parents residing in the neighbourhood of large manufactories, not to allow their children to stray about such places.”
+The Northern Whig reported on the children’s gruesome deaths and also noted:

-- “Accidents and Offences,” in Leicestershire Mercury, 1 July 1843
+- “Accidents and Offences,” in Leicestershire Mercury, 1 July 1843, p.
+2.

-- “Fatal Accident,” in Bell’s Weekly Messenger, 16 January 1843
+- “Accidents,” in Bell’s Weekly Messenger, 16 January 1843, p.
+3.